aamcrae/wasm/README.md

 	w.Display(b.String())
 ```

-Modifiers and conditionals are allowed so that the functional flow can be maintained:
+Modifiers and conditionals are allowed so that the flow can be maintained when
+deeply embedded functions are used (without resorting to if/else control flow):

 ```
 	// Only display title if it is not empty